Home>Health Hub>Mental Health>Nutrition and ADHD – what's the link?

 For example, people with ADHD can

-- Experience sensory issues which make some textures or tastes overwhelming which can increase the risk of Avoidant Restrictive Food Intake Disorder (ARFID).
+• Experience sensory issues that makes some textures or tastes overwhelming, and which can increase the risk of Avoidant Restrictive Food Intake Disorder (ARFID).

 Emerging research also suggests the gut microbiome might play a role in ADHD, and because diet influences gut health, this could be another pathway through which nutrition impacts symptoms.